pamswi/QA-project/README.md

     Throughout the process I encountered a number of issues that required closer attention and/or googling, some examples:

-    example 1: product name missing from the order page
+        Example 1: product name missing from the order page
     <img src="screenshots/9.jpg">

     <img src="screenshots/Pasted image 20230815162438.png">

-    example 2: grand total for the items in basket not working properly
+        Example 2: grand total for the items in basket not working properly

     <img src="screenshots/Pasted image 20230815162628.png">

     <img src="screenshots/11.jpg">

-    example 3: at first I intended to connect to an open API in order to access publicly-available products and corresponding details, however I ran out of free requests very early in the process and decided to hard-code products into my database
+        Example 3: at first I intended to connect to an open API in order to access publicly-available products and corresponding details, however I ran out of free requests very early in the process and decided to hard-code products into my database

     <img src="screenshots/2.jpg">

     <img src="screenshots/Screenshot 2023-08-16 090622.jpg">

-    example 4: app.py not working after connecting MySQL db until create.py has been executed:
+        Example 4: app.py not working after connecting MySQL db until create.py has been executed:

     <img src="screenshots/14.jpg">